-- 1. An organisation wishing to submit a diploma course to COSCA for validation must be a Corporate Member, Full Organisational Member or an Organisational Companion Member of COSCA. - 2.
+- 1. An organisation wishing to submit a diploma course to COSCA for validation must be a Corporate Member, Full Organisational Member or an Organisational Companion Member of COSCA.
+Please see the COSCA website under 'Join COSCA/ Organisational Membership' for further details including application forms and guidance on the process. - 2.
 The validation application must be prepared using the same numbering format as the COSCA Diploma Guidelines and Procedures.